 This is the problem we set out to solve.
 The same pattern extends well beyond power tools: identifying the right toner for a printer, the compatible component for an assembly line, or the correct accessory for a device.
 In this article, we walk through every step of building this document extraction solution on Databricks, from parsing and extraction to evaluation and end-user interfaces.

-Our solution is the recently released Intelligent Document Processing, which uses two Databricks Agent Bricks AI Functions to go from raw PDFs to a structured product catalog:
+We built our solution using Databricks' Intelligent Document Processing capabilities, leveraging two AI Functions to transform raw PDFs into a structured product catalog:

-The pipeline is expressed entirely as streaming tables inside a Lakeflow Spark Declarative Pipeline, making it incremental and production-ready from day one leveraging our Autoloader functionalities.
+The pipeline is expressed entirely as streaming tables inside a Lakeflow Spark Declarative Pipeline, making it incremental and production-ready from day one, leveraging Autoloader for efficient file ingestion.

-To get started quickly, you can use the Agent Bricks Information Extraction UI via the Agents Tab to design your schema interactively and as a guide before embedding it as code.
+To get started quickly, the Agent Bricks Information Extraction UI via the Agents Tab can be used to design the schema interactively and as a guide before converting it to code.

 Figure 2: Executing the Intelligent Document Processing via the Agent Bricks UI

-We start by reading PDFs as binary files from a Unity Catalog Volume, which provides governed file storage with full access control.
-In the UI a few examples are processed for deeper analysis using our document parsing.
-In the below figure you can see how we process common text, tables and even images by generating descriptions for the shown figures, which can be leveraged by any other AI tools.
+We start by reading PDFs as binary files from a Unity Catalog Volume, which provides governed file storage.
+In the UI, a few examples are processed for deeper analysis using the document parsing capability.
+The figure below shows how the pipeline processes text, tables, and images, generating descriptions for the figures shown, which can be used by downstream AI tools.

 Figure 3: Left: Original Product Manual of a Power Tool, Right: Processed document in the UI

-In the background the ai_parse_document function processes each PDF and returns a structured JSON representation of the document, including text, tables, figures, and layout information:
+In the background, the ai_parse_document function processes each PDF and returns a structured representation of the document, including text, tables, figures, and layout information:

 from pyspark import pipelines as dp